 Nagma

 Nagma is an Indian actor, best known for Tamil cinema.
 Nagma began their career in 1990 and has been a prominent figure in the industry for over 36 years.
-With over 60 credits to their name and an average audience rating of 6.3, Nagma remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Nagma remains one of the most prolific and celebrated talents in the industry.

 - Born